Cassius Vaughn: Hamilton Tiger-Cats

-On August 17, 2016, it was announced that Vaughn signed as a free agent with the Hamilton Tiger-Cats (CFL).
-In his first season in the CFL Vaughn played in 9 regular season games, contributing 26 defensive tackles and 1 tackle on special teams, in addition to 5 kick returns for 130 yards.
+On August 17, 2016, it was announced that Vaughn signed as a free agent with the Hamilton Tiger-Cats of the CFL.
+In his first season in the CFL, Vaughn played in 9 regular season games, contributing 26 defensive tackles and 1 tackle on special teams, in addition to 5 kick returns for 130 yards.
 On May 16, 2017, it was announced that Vaughn along with five other players were released by the Tiger-Cats.

 Toronto Argonauts

 On May 17, 2017, it was announced that Vaughn had signed with the Toronto Argonauts (CFL).
 Although technically classified as a linebacker in the Toronto defensive scheme, Vaughn continues to provide coverage as a defensive back.
 Vaughn recorded his first CFL interception in a week 1 victory against his former team, picking off Zach Collaros of the Tiger-Cats.
 Vaughn also recovered a fumble to kick-start a week 3 comeback over the Ottawa Redblacks.
 Despite fumbling himself on the return, a fellow Argonaut recovered the ball in the endzone.
 During week 9, Vaughn secured a goal-line interception during a victory over the Montreal Alouettes which allowed the Argos to retake lead of the CFL East Division.
-The following week, the Argos lost to the Calgary Stampeders, 23-7, with Toronto's only points coming off of Vaughn's 3rd interception of the year, which he returned 115 yards for a touchdown.
-During a 40-13 victory in week 20 to clinch the Eastern Division championship, Vaughn recorded two interceptions, one on the final play of the first quarter, and the other on the final play of the second quarter.
+The following week, the Argos lost to the Calgary Stampeders, 23–7, with Toronto's only points coming off of Vaughn's 3rd interception of the year, which he returned 115 yards for a touchdown.
+During a 40–13 victory in week 20 to clinch the Eastern Division championship, Vaughn recorded two interceptions, one on the final play of the first quarter, and the other on the final play of the second quarter.
 Vaughn finished the season with 32 tackles and 5 interceptions (which were returned for 209 yards and a score) during 16 games played, and was named a CFL East Division All Star.
-During the CFL East Championship against the crossover Saskatchewan Roughriders, Vaughn intercepted a Kevin Glenn pass deep in Roughriders territory to set up a field goal as a part of Toronto's 25-21 victory, to send the Argonauts to the 105th Grey Cup.
+During the CFL East Championship against the crossover Saskatchewan Roughriders, Vaughn intercepted a Kevin Glenn pass deep in Roughriders territory to set up a field goal as a part of Toronto's 25–21 victory, to send the Argonauts to the 105th Grey Cup.
 In the CFL championship game held on November 26, Vaughn recovered a fumble and returned it a Grey Cup record 109 yards for a touchdown to help Toronto win the 2017 Grey Cup over the Calgary Stampeders.
-Vaughn signed a two year extension with Toronto on February 12, 2018.
+Vaughn signed a two-year extension with Toronto on February 12, 2018.

 During 2018, Vaughn forced a fumble to create a short field and subsequent touchdown as part of Toronto's first victory in Week 4.
 During 8 games, Vaughn also recorded 24 tackles, but was ruled out for the rest of the season with an Achilles injury.

 On February 25, 2019, Vaughn was released by the club.